Skip to main content

 Install

-We have two variations of CPT: for the Spring SDK and the Zeebe Java client.
+We have two variations of CPT: for the Camunda Spring Boot SDK and the Camunda Java client.
 Choose the one depending on which library you use in your process application.

 Add the following dependency to your Maven project: